Expert help on Complex Matters

 Complaints

-If you think that INZ did not follow the fair process or you have received unsatisfactory service, we can help you to determine if there are any grounds to the complaint and help you to prepare for or lodge a complaint on your behalf concerning your declined visa New Zealand.
+• If you think that INZ did not follow the fair process or you have received unsatisfactory service, we can help you to determine if there are any grounds to the complaint and help you to prepare for or lodge a complaint concerning your declined visa.

 Any of the above apply to you?
 Are you in need of advice, help and a clear direction of what to do next?